Contact us 0300 303 3989

 Where can I get sterilised?

-The process starts with seeing your GP or a doctor or nurse at a Devon Sexual Health clinic.
+We do not offer referral for sterilisation within Devon Sexual Health, you will need to book an appointment with your GP to discuss this and gain a referral.
 They will talk you through your options and help you decide if this is right for you.
 They will then refer you to a hospital, clinic or health centre that performs this surgery.
 There is usually quite a long waiting list, so you may not receive your surgery for a few months.

 Side effects?